 If conventional treatment protocols are used, the chance of having multiple pregnancy is increased to about 1 in 10 as compared to 1 in 100 in the natural conception group.
 If you strongly want a single baby, you can let your specialist know so as to minimize the chances (like cancelling an IUI cycle if more than 2 follicles grow, transferring only one blastocyst in an IVF Cycle)

+No. Some medicines can cause an increase in fluid content due to water retention but if you exercise regularly and maintain adequate hydration, it can be avoided.
 Weight gain associated with Infertility treatment is more because of self-imposed restriction in physical activity during and after treatment more than anything else.

 Non identifying variables like color of hair, color of skin, color of eyes, height, weight, Education, Blood Group are provided with the sample.

 Q. If I opt for surrogacy, will the child inherit any genes from the Surrogate Mother ?

 No. The baby is genetically similar to the biological parents and does not inherit anything from the surrogate.

 Q. If we are advised to opt for surrogacy, can we choose profile of Surrogate Mother ?

 The profile of surrogates is sent to you by mail from which you can shortlist 2-3.
 We then organize an appointment with all these surrogates after which you can finalize whom to go ahead with.
 All the surrogates are screened for medical and familial disorders before being included as a potential surrogate.